 - Investment banks are financial institutions that provide specialist services such as underwriting, asset management, advisory services, and M&A

 - These banks make money by charging interest and commission

-- You can trade multi-billion-dollar investment banks with IG, via CFDs and spread bets
+- You can trade multi-billion-dollar investment banks with us using spread bets and CFDs

 This information has been prepared by IG, a trading name of IG Markets Limited.
 In addition to the disclaimer below, the material on this page does not contain a record of our trading prices, or an offer of, or solicitation for, a transaction in any financial instrument.
 IG accepts no responsibility for any use that may be made of these comments and for any consequences that result.
 No representation or warranty is given as to the accuracy or completeness of this information.
 Consequently any person acting on it does so entirely at their own risk.
 Any research provided does not have regard to the specific investment objectives, financial situation and needs of any specific person who may receive it.
 It has not been prepared in accordance with legal requirements designed to promote the independence of investment research and as such is considered to be a marketing communication.
 Although we are not specifically constrained from dealing ahead of our recommendations we do not seek to take advantage of them before they are provided to our clients.
 See full non-independent research disclaimer and quarterly summary.

 Learn how shares work – and discover the wide range of markets you can spread bet on – with IG Academy's free ’introducing the financial markets’ course.

 Try out what you’ve learned in this shares strategy article risk-free in your demo account.